1. Outstanding national and international reputation

 8. Flexible scheduling

-Online courses meet in both synchronous and asynchronous sessions to allow for maximum flexibility.
+Online courses meet in both synchronous and asynchronous sessions to allow for maximum flexibility and engagement.
 The optional on-campus portion for the online program allows students to build a cohort, network with their fellow students, and experience Penn and Philadelphia.
 Online courses allow students to continue in their current jobs applying what they learn directly to their professional life.
-The online program can be completed in 10 months.
+The online program is designed to be completed in 10 months (late August to early May).

 9. Specialized training for a new global economy